 There were two teams back in time either you were either a fan of IAM (my case) or Suprême NTM (or simply shortened to NTM).
 For your information, NTM is a vulgar French acronym, I am explaining it in this article: French Swear Words: Learn to Curse Like a Local!
-They went for such a controversial name to shock the French and to show the hate towards a society that the judge unequal for its lack of opportunities.
+They went for such a controversial name to shock the French and to show their hate towards a society that they judged unequal for its lack of opportunities.

 Great songs from NTM:

 - Seine-Saint-Denis Style: a tribute to their hoods full of talents